 Your time is money.
 At George Fox, we are committed to helping you reach your goal of a four-year college experience — two years at the community college and two years at George Fox.
 In order to set yourself up to reach this goal, there are a few factors to consider: General Education and Major Requirements.

-Running Start programs in Washington and Hawaii allow juniors and seniors to attend college courses numbered 100 or above, while completing high school.
-Running Start students can complete a substantial number of their first two years of college credits early, and it is possible for a motivated student to earn both a high school diploma and a two-year college associate's degree simultaneously.
+Dual enrollment programs, such as Running Start in Washington and Hawaii, allow high school juniors and seniors to attend college courses numbered 100 or above.
+Dual enrollment students can complete a substantial number of their first two years of college credits early, and it is possible for a motivated student to earn both a high school diploma and a two-year college associate's degree simultaneously.

 There are two paths to finishing your general education requirements.

 If you transfer without a block-transfer associate degree, we will evaluate your course work on a course-by-course basis.
 Did you take college algebra at your current institution?
 That will likely meet the math general education requirement at George Fox.
 What about college composition?
 You probably have met our writing general education requirement.
 So, what general education courses should you take?
 We have a few tools to help you.